Transport in Maharashtra: Railways

 The Mumbai and Pune Suburban Railways carry about 6.4 million passengers daily.
 Maharashtra also has metro and monorail networks.
-Mumbai Metro is operational, and metros in Nagpur, Navi Mumbai, Nashik and Pune are under construction.
+Metro systems are operational in Mumbai, Nagpur, Navi Mumbai, and Pune.
 The Greater Nashik Metro, being built by Maharashtra Metro Rail Corporation Limited, is planned to connect the city with suburban areas such as Nashik Road, Nashik Airport and Sinnar.
-Mumbai Monorail is operational, and Pune Monorail is proposed.
+A monorail system is operational in Mumbai.
 Mumbai had tram service until 1964, when it was replaced by expanded bus service.

 A rail tunnel under the sea is planned.
 It will link the UAE with the western coast of India.
 The tunnel will be supported by pontoons and will be nearly 2000 kilometres in length.

 Air

 Civil aviation in Maharashtra began in the 1920s with Juhu Aerodrome, one of India's first and a base for J. R. D. Tata's Tata Airlines during the 1930s.
 The maharaja of Kolhapur State built an airfield in Kolhapur in 1939, and offered a subsidy to Air Services of India to operate air service to Juhu.
 Small airstrips had been built by the 1940s at Phaltan, Sangli, Akola and Gondia in addition to larger airfields at Santacruz, Pune and Nagpur, built by the Indian Air Force and also used for civil aviation.
 During the 1980s and 1990s, Vayudoot served ten airports in the state.